 Large-scale data centers are setting up water, air, weather, and planetary services on 3D and 4D Petabyte-size data cubes with user-tailored clients for both visual and textual queries for ad-hoc mix&match.
 Being in its second phase, EarthServer maintains and extends the lead in Big Earth Data services established in the highly successful phase 1.
 Being already supported by ESA, rasdaman is being established as an enabling building block for COPERNICUS / Sentinel.

 rasdaman GmbH provides its enabling technology as the EarthServer platform, together with support for the data centers.
-The rasdaman technology will be advanced in both scalability and functionality.
+The rasdaman technology is advanced in both scalability and functionality.
 Further, it contributes to standardization and leads exploitation work.

-This project is supported by the European Commission / EINFRA under H2020.
+This project has been supported by the European Commission / EINFRA under H2020.

 VISEO-FUSION: Video / Image / Sensor / EO - FUSION